-15 Top-Rated Tourist Attractions in Indonesia
+16 Top-Rated Tourist Attractions in Indonesia

 The Indonesian archipelago is a collection of islands that holds untold treasures in its diversity of cultures, landscapes, and cities.
 With nearly 13,500 islands under its jurisdiction, Indonesia offers an adventure for everyone, from exploring ancient temples and hiking active volcanoes to diving in largely untouched waters.

-1 Beaches of Bali
+1. Beaches of Bali

 Anyone who travels to Bali is going to have warm sand and blue water on their mind, and the island doesn't disappoint.
 Kuta is the best known beach, and is great for those who like to combine sun, surfing, and socializing.
 Because of its popularity, you'll find no shortage of restaurants and things to do here.

-Accommodation: Where to Stay in Bali
+Accommodation: Where to Stay in Yogyakarta

-3 Orangutans of Borneo
+3. Orangutans of Borneo

 Though orangutans still live in the wild, several sanctuaries rescue and protect orangutans as land development infringes on their natural habitat.
 Tanjung Puting National Park in Kalimantan, Borneo, is home to the largest orangutan population in the world, as well as other primates, birds, and reptiles.

 Accommodation: Where to Stay in Borneo

-4 Gili Islands
+4. Gili Islands

-The Gili Islands are a major draw in Lombok, which has risen in popularity among backpackers and tourists in recent years.
+The Gili Islands are a major draw in Lombok, which has risen in popularity among backpackers and tourists over the years.
 These picturesque islands offer beaches that rival those of Bali in their beauty, as well as opportunities for diving and even snorkeling at a turtle sanctuary.
 If you're looking for more turtle action, you can check out a turtle hatchery where hundreds of these creatures are born each year.

 Accommodation: Where to Stay on the Gili Island